On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: System Model and Privacy Metrics

-\begin{myDef} \textbf{(True Anonymity Set -- Eq.~\ref{eq:true_anonymity_set})} At time $t$, the true anonymity set \trueAS of a pool $\mathbf{P}$ is the set of addresses with a positive balance, i.e., the set of depositors that are still in the pool $\mathbf{P}$. \end{myDef}
+\textbf{True Anonymity Set:} At time $t$, the true anonymity set \trueAS of a pool $\mathbf{P}$ is the set of addresses with a positive deposit balance in the pool, i.e., the set of depositors whose deposited assets have not yet been completely withdrawn from the pool $\mathbf{P}$.

-Note that the true anonymity set might not be apparent from observing the blockchain data, because it is the mixer's intention to obfuscate the addresses with positive mixer balances. \ready{However, an adversary can leverage on-chain data to compute a more ``realistic'' anonymity set (cf.\ Def~\ref{def:sas}), which can be more representative than \observedAS.}
+Note that the true anonymity set might not be apparent from observing the blockchain data, because it is the mixer's intention to obfuscate the addresses depositing into the mixer pool. {However, an adversary can leverage on-chain data to compute a more ``realistic'' anonymity set, which can be more representative than \observedAS.}

-\begin{myDef} \textbf{(Simplified Anonymity Set -- Eq.~\ref{eq:simplified_anonymity_set})} \ready{Given a mixer pool $\mathbf{P}$ at time $t$, the simplified anonymity set $\simplifiedAS$ is the set of depositors with a positive balance, which is computed by leveraging on-chain data to simply the pool state.
-Note that $\simplifiedAS \subseteq \observedAS$. } \end{myDef}
+\textbf{Simplified Anonymity Set:} Given a mixer pool $\mathbf{P}$ at time $t$, the simplified anonymity set $\simplifiedAS$ is the set of depositors with a positive balance, which is computed by leveraging on-chain data to simplify the pool state.
+Note that $\simplifiedAS \subseteq \observedAS$.

-\pparagraph{Privacy Metric} The probability that an adversary without prior knowledge links a withdrawer (who withdraws at time $t$) to the correct depositor is:
+\textbf{Privacy Metric:} The probability that an adversary without prior knowledge links a withdrawer (who withdraws at time $t$) to the correct depositor is $\mathsf{Adv}^{o}_{\adv}(t) = 1/\left|\mathbf{OAS}_\mathbf{P}(t)\right|$.